shivssm/matheditor/README.md

-# matheditor README
+# MathEditor README

-This is the README for extension "matheditor".
+This is the README for extension "MathEditor".

 ## Features